-15. Enbridge has a number of Firm Transportation ("FT") and other service entitlements in place for system gas sourced in Western Canada or in the United States (at the Chicago hub as well as U.S. supply area), or both, during the 2015 Test Year.
-These include service entitlements with TransCanada (both long haul and short haul), Alliance Pipeline and Vector Pipeline.
-For purposes of this forecast, contracts were priced based upon current tolls and if contracts had an expiry date during the Test Year these contacts were assumed to expire.
-For instance, the Company has chosen not to renew its contract with Alliance Pipeline as well as two Vector Pipeline contracts totaling 100 000 MMBTU/d.
+- 16. Enbridge has a number of Firm Transportation ("FT") and other service entitlements in place for system gas sourced in Western Canada and in the United States during the 2016 Fiscal Year.
+These include service entitlements with TCPL (both long haul and short haul), Alliance Pipeline, and Vector Pipeline.
+For purposes of this forecast contracts were priced based upon current tolls and if contracts had an expiry date during the fiscal year these contact were deemed to expire.
+For instance, the Company has chosen not to renew its 75,000 mcf/day contract with Alliance Pipeline as well as two Vector Pipeline contracts totaling 100,000 MMBTU/d.
 These contracts expire on November 30, 2015 and October 31, 2015 for each pipeline respectively.
-Included in the forecasted supply portfolio effective November 1, 2015 is the acquisition of 200 000 GJ/day of supply at the Niagara interconnect on TCPL.
-In order to transport that gas from the Niagara import point, the Company has assumed the acquisition of 200 000 GJ/day of Niagara Falls to Enbridge Parkway CDA capacity on TCPL.
+The Company has included the acquisition of 200,000 GJ/day of Niagara Falls to Enbridge Parkway CDA capacity on TCPL. - For the purposes of the 2016 forecast, the Company has assumed the assignment of 122,978 GJ/day of TCPL short haul capacity to Direct Purchase customers effective November 1, 2015 to October 31, 2017 in accordance with Phase 1 of the Dawn Access Consultative (EB-2014-0323). - 18.
+M12 and M12X service entitlements on the Union system currently total 2,225,102 GJ/day (2,081 MMcf/day) and will increase by 400,000 GJ/day upon completion of the GTA Project.
+Enbridge also holds 236,000 GJ/day of westerly C1 transport on the Union system.
+M12 provides for delivery of gas by Union at Dawn for storage injection or onward transportation, for gas withdrawn from storage at Tecumseh or Union, or both, and for gas sourced in Western Canada or the United States, or both, and delivered at Dawn for onward transportation.
+The